jardicc/ActionManagerHumanizer/README.md

 // action name is set descriptor and second parameter contains how and where executeAction( charIDToTypeID( "setd" ), descSetD, DialogModes.NO );
 ```

+## Known issues
+- "_path" on Windows should have four backslashes "\\\\"
+- "_path" on Mac should have single forwardslash "/"
+- "_path" on Mac in Photoshop CC 2015.5 doesn't even works